AsleepCoffee/General-Notes/Windows/LM, NTLM, and Kerberos.md

     You CANNOT perform Pass-The-Hash attacks with Net-NTLM hashes.

-**You get Net-NTLMv1/v2 (a.k.a NTLMv1/v2) hashes when using tools like Responder or Inveigh. *
+**You get Net-NTLMv1/v2 (a.k.a NTLMv1/v2) hashes when using tools like Responder or Inveigh.**

+## How the LM/NTLMv1 authentication protocol works

+Used to auth client to a server, where the server has some way to verify the creds sent by the client.

+Same for both:

+1. Client sends a request for authentication.

+2. Server sends a 8 byte (random value)

+3. Client encrypts the challenge using the password hash and sends it back as a response.